Crystalwarrior/KFO-Server/README.md

 * **party_join** "party ID"
     - Makes you join a party, even if you were not invited to it.
 * **party_list**
-    - Lists all active parties in the server, as well as some of its details.
+    - Lists all active parties in the server, as well as some of their details.
 * **passage_clear** "area range start", "area range end"
     - Clears passage locks that start in the areas in the given area range, or just the ones in the current area if not given a range.
 * **passage_restore** "area range start", "area range end"